Curating

 Wave Hill, Bronx, NY, 1999–2020

-Over the past two decades my place-based curatorial focus has been to explore the interconnection between people and nature at Wave Hill, a public garden in the Bronx that overlooks the Hudson River.
-With the curatorial team, I created exhibitions, residencies, and performances, to offer opportunities for artists to make experimental work that engages the site and visitors.
+Over the past two decades, Jennifer’s place-based curatorial focus has been to explore the interconnection between people and nature at Wave Hill, a public garden in the Bronx that overlooks the Hudson River.
+With the curatorial team, she created exhibitions, residencies, and performances, to offer opportunities for artists to make experimental work that engaged the site and visitors.
+Click here to watch a stop-animation that captures twenty years of exhibitions and commissions.

 Speaking